lorenzonotaro/lncpu/readme.md

 Overview of the repository:
 * [`v1`](v1) is the first implementation of the lncpu.
 Here you will find the Logisim simulation and the KiCad project (currently under construction), as well as the Python script for generating the control unit EEPROMS.

-* [`lnasm`](lnasm) is an assembler written in Java for the lncpu.
+* [`lnc`](lnc) is an assembler and C compiler written in Java for the lncpu.
 It is kept up to date with the current implementation.

 * [`eeprom-serial-loader`](eeprom-serial-loader) is a utility program for editing binary data and loading it to/from EEPROMS.